 One (1) year of continuous work experience which involved children and adults.
 The work experience must have demonstrated the ability to work independently with minimal supervision; follow oral and written instructions; prepare simple reports; and communicate effectively.

-Tuberculosis clearance issued within one (1) year of the initial application date, or at age sixteen (16) years or older.
+Tuberculosis clearance issued within one (1) year prior to the initial application date, or at age sixteen (16) years or older.

 Employee background check

 Completion of the Department’s fingerprinting and criminal history background check will be required prior to entry into the Substitute School Health Assistant (SHA) pool.

 Provide first aid and emergency care to students at their assigned school